aih/file-prompt/README.md

 Set your Anthropic API key as an environment variable: export ANTHROPIC_API_KEY='your-api-key-here'

-You can run the script like this:
-Copypython script_name.py input_file_or_directory output_directory "Your prompt here"
-For example:
-Copypython claude_summarizer.py /path/to/input /path/to/output "Summarize the contents of this file" This script provides a flexible solution that can handle both single files and entire directories.
+You can run the script like this: python script_name.py input_file_or_directory output_directory "Your prompt here" For example: python claude_summarizer.py /path/to/input /path/to/output "Summarize the contents of this file" This script provides a flexible solution that can handle both single files and entire directories.
 It also uses argparse for better command-line interaction.